alexgeraldo/aw-project/back-end/backend-services/product-service.md

 ## Description

-This service is responsible Products and their associated data.
+This service is responsible for Products and their associated data.

 ## Resources